 PRO TIP: You must check in with an agent if you are traveling with an infant on your lap.
 Please review the FAQ article "What time do I need to arrive at the airport for my flight?" for specific arrival guidelines for your airport.

-- From 7 days old until his/her second birthday (age 7 days to 23 months), a child is considered a lap child and does not need a paid seat; however, customers may opt to buy a seat for the infant if they prefer.
+- From 7 days old until his/her second birthday (age 7 days to 23 months), a child is considered a lap child and does not need a paid seat; however, guests may opt to buy a seat for the infant if they prefer.

 - Per federal regulations, once a child has their second birthday (24 months and older), they are no longer considered a lap child and a seat must be purchased in order for them to travel.
 If a child has their second birthday between the outbound and return flight, a seat will need to be purchased for the return flight.

 - Spirit reserves the right to request documented proof of age for any traveler 2 years old or younger.
 Please be prepared to provide documentation (birth certificate, passport, etc.) upon request.

 - As long as your infant is over 7 days old and under 2 years old and is traveling with someone who is at least 15 years old, you are not required to purchase a seat for them and can carry them in your lap free of charge.

 - Only one lap child is allowed per guest 15 years of age or older.

 - An infant, age 7 days or less or an infant requiring an incubator or other life-support system, cannot be accepted for travel and will be denied boarding.

 - Lap children and children in car seats are not allowed to be in the emergency exit rows or in the row in front or behind the emergency exit row.

 - Lap children and children in car seats are not permitted to occupy a seat equipped with an inflatable seatbelt.